Yiping106283/MURA_deep_learning/README.md

 Reference
 ------
-B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, andA.
-Torralba.
-Learning deep features for discriminativelocalization.
-InProceedings of the IEEE Conference onComputer Vision and Pattern Recognition, pages2921–2929, 2016.
+B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba.
+Learning deep features for discriminative localization.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 2921–2929, 2016.

 H. Hebbar, S. Mushigeri, and U. Niranjan.
-Medicalimage retrieval–performance comparison using texturefeatures.International Journal of Engineering Researchand Development, 9(9):30–34, 2014
+Medicalimage retrieval–performance comparison using texture features.
+International Journal of Engineering Researchand Development, 9(9):30–34, 2014